Navel Gazing: A Space For Outsiders

 Membership tiers:

-Monthly subscriptions are currently set at $5.95 a month.
-In October, that price will be adjusted to $7.50 per month, to reflect the quality of the newsletter.
+Monthly subscriptions are currently $6.95 per month, to reflect the quality of the newsletter.
 If this prices you out, let me know, and we can work something out.

-Yearly subscriptions are set at $44 a year and will increase to $49 a year in October.
-This means that yearly subscriptions are much more economical than monthly, averaging out to $4.10 a month.
+Yearly subscriptions are $59 a year.
+This means that yearly subscriptions are much more economical than monthly, averaging out to $4.91 a month.

 Why Have Paywalls?